- Export Control and other Trade Compliance

 In 2014, Mr. Szymanski returned to the U.S., where he began writing and consulting.
 In 2018, he rejoined Gammon & Grange, first as of counsel and then as a director/owner.
-For additional details of his background, see his LinkedIn profile (www.linkedin.com/in/matthewszymanski).
+For additional details of his background, see his LinkedIn profile.

 My wife Susan and I live in the D.C. area.
 Our daughter and son are both in graduate school.
 As a family, we traveled widely in China and throughout the region.
 I have had the adventure of visiting every province-level region of China, traveling extensively by plane, train, bus, car, bike, and foot.
-His Chinese driver's license, valid since 2007, has been put to thorough use.
+My Chinese driver's license, valid since 2007, has been put to good use.